MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-delete-external-tenant-portal.md

 Check the following conditions:

 * No users are in the external tenant, except one global administrator who will delete the organization.
 You must delete any other users before you can delete the organization.
 * No applications are in the organization.
-You must remove any applications before you can delete the organization.
-Make sure that you also deleted the **b2c-extensions-app**.
-You must delete the **b2c-extensions-app** in **App registrations** under **All applications** before you can proceed with deleting the organization.
+Make sure that you remove all applications including the **b2c-extensions-app**.
+You must delete all apps listed under **App registrations** in the **All applications** section before proceeding with the deletion of the tenant.

 ## Prerequisites